Varietal: 59% Shiraz, 31% Petit Verdot, 10% Cabernet Sauvignon

 Total Acid: 5.3

 Total extract: 29.6 g/l

 Details of vinification and oaking:

 This vineyard is a pretty, 1,5 hectare “clos” owned by the Krige Family.
 It is too small to farm economically on its own and because Jonkershoek vineyards are so rare, we took a long-term contract on the vineyard and re-planted it with the idea of making a single-vineyard blended red.
 It is situated about 200 metres from the Oude Nektar farm (Stark-Condé).
 The soils, however, are different — vilafonte as opposed to the clovelly and hutton soils on Oude Nektar — and the resultant wines are correspondingly different: softer in structure and with a wild fynbos note.

 The grapes for this wine were harvested over a month-long period from mid-February to mid-March.
 The grapes were cooled overnight before being de-stemmed and hand-sorted.
 The sorted grapes were then crushed into small, open-top fermentors and cold-soaked for three days before the on-set of fermentation.
 About half the wine was fermented with its natural yeasts.
 Fermentation occurred over a period of 7-9 days with manual punchdowns given every 4-6 hours.
 After fermentation, the wine was basked pressed and racked into 300-l oak barrels, mostly French, but also a touch Hungarian and American, about 30% new.
 The wine was bottled without fining and with a light polishing filtration after 22 months barrel maturation.

 This unique blend has the typical rich fruit and soft, elegant tannins that are the hallmarks of Jonkershoek Valley wines.
 The relatively high percentage of petit verdot adds an intriguing wild perfumed note to the wine.
-The 2014 vintage produced quite full, fruity wines with fairly grippy tannins.
-They should reward careful cellaring.
+The 2015 vintage produced quite full, fruity wines with an excellent perfumed nose and very soft, round tannins.